Functions for studying relationships between species in respeciate data sets.

 generating plots and color keys, default c("#80FFFF", "#FFFFFF", "#FF80FF")

-translated into a single color, used to color NA
+translated into a single color, used to color NAs when generating

 default appearance.
 The plot, a standard heat map with the dendrograms